BeeGass/Group-Dataset-Generator/README.md

 This project generates datasets of permutation compositions for various mathematical groups:
 - **Symmetric Groups**: S3, S4, S5, S6, S7
 - **Alternating Groups**: A3, A4, A5, A6, A7
+- **Cyclic Groups**: C3-C12, Z3-Z6 (alternative notation)
+- **Dihedral Groups**: D3-D8
+- **Special Groups**: PSL(2,5), F20 (Frobenius)

 Each dataset consists of sequences of permutations and their compositions, useful for training models on group theory operations.
+All datasets are available with multiple sequence length variants (4, 8, 16, 32, 64, 128, 256, 512).

 ## Features